R\'enyi entropy of single-character CFTs on the torus: Calculating the R enyi entropy

 which implies

 since $\mc S^2= 1$, and $n$ is the number of distinct characters.
 Clearly, $n=4$ for $k\geq2$, so $W_4 \to \tau^{6+4k} W_4$ under the modular $\mc S$ transformation.

-Therefore, the number of zeroes of $W_4$ in the fundamental domain is $\frac{6+4k}{12} - (-1-\frac23 k) = k+\frac32$.
-Clearly, this implies that $\alpha^{(4)}_0$ must be expressed as $E_6(\tau)^3 f_{k}(\tau)$, where $f_k(\tau)$ is a modular form of weight $k$, since the zero of order 3/2 must originate due to a factor of $E_6(\tau)^3$.
+Therefore, the number of zeros of $W_4$ in the fundamental domain is $\frac{6+4k}{12} - \left(-1-\frac23 k\right) = k+\frac32$.
+Clearly, this implies that $\alpha^{(4)}_0$ must be expressed as $E_6(\tau)^3 f_{k}(\tau)$, where $f_k(\tau)$ is a modular form of weight $k$, since the zero of order $\tfrac32$ must originate due to a factor of $E_6(\tau)^3$.
 This means that $\alpha^{(4)}_0$ must be a modular form of weight $18+k$.
 Similarly, we can identify that the weight of $\alpha^{(m)}_{l+2}$ is $20 + k - m - l$.
-This differential equation can now be solved on a case--by--case basis, using methods such as the Frobenius method to obtain a power series solution.
-In practice, however, one might need additional information to constrain the differential equations for larger $k$, since the number of zeroes and constraints from the power series recurrence relations alone may not be enough to fully determine the coefficients.
+This differential equation can now be solved on a case-by-case basis, using methods such as the Frobenius method to obtain a power series solution.
+In practice, however, one might need additional information to constrain the differential equations for larger $k$, since the number of zeros and constraints from the power series recurrence relations alone may not be enough to fully determine the coefficients.
+This may include knowing the behavior of the conformal blocks in the decompactified limit, i.e., the conformal blocks of the four point functions on the plane where two of the four operators are the operators in the original torus two-point function, and the other two operators are the same primary, corresponding to the primary in the loop channel.
 We shall see that for $k=1$ this will not be a problem.

 The $k=1$ case is distinct, since we have three conformal blocks, whose leading singularities are $z^{-1}, z^{1}, z^{2}$, since the term $z^0$ is missing for the same reason as in the other cases.
 The leading singularity of the Wro\'nskian $W_3$ is